LibrariesHacked/librarieshacked.github.io/_posts/2021-04-12-libraries-on-the-high-street.md

 Venues bringing culture and learning to the high street should be as welcome as retail.
 Public libraries and high streets share footfall and mutual benefits.
 It's refreshing to have a location where you can take a break from shopping, and have a great time.
 In 2020 the Arts Council looked into these benefits with [Culture on our High Streets](https://www.artscouncil.org.uk/news-and-announcements/culture-our-high-streets).

 On behalf of public libraries, [Libraries Connected](https://www.librariesconnected.org.uk/) are a part of the Sector Leaders Group which provides insight to the [High Streets Task Force](https://www.highstreetstaskforce.org.uk/).
 Documents like [Libraries Deliver: Ambition for Public Libraries in England](https://www.highstreetstaskforce.org.uk/resources/details/?id=5f538224-45be-45a2-96fa-746337e0527a) are key high street resources.
-Libraries are considered important to high streets, but there's no information about their relationship.
+Libraries are important to high streets, but there's no information about their relationship.
 How many libraries are on a high street?
 What proportion of high streets have a library?

 Much more is possible.
 Libraries and high streets measure footfall, how do these compare?
 Do they show similar patterns throughout the day, across the week, and between seasons?
 For libraries with declining visits, is the same true of the associated high street?
-National patterns can be useful, but there needs to be detailed exploration at a local level, and sharing any insight.
+National patterns are useful, but there should be detailed exploration at local levels, with any insight shared.

 ## Not all libraries are the same